-The Global Dividend Stock Sleeve employs a disciplined strategy and will not deviate from this strategy (except to the extent necessary to comply with federal tax laws or other applicable laws).
-If the Global Dividend Stock Sleeve is committed to a strategy that is unsuccessful, the Fund will not meet its investment goal.
-Because the Global Dividend Stock Sleeve generally will not use certain hedging techniques available to the Preferred and Closed-End Fund Sleeves to reduce stock market exposure, this portion of the Fund may be more susceptible to general market declines than the other sleeves.
+The Global Dividend Stocks and REITs sleeves each employ a disciplined strategy and will not deviate from their strategy (except to the extent necessary to comply with federal tax laws or other applicable laws).
+If either sleeve is committed to a strategy that is unsuccessful, the Fund may not meet its overall investment goal.
+Because the Global Dividend Stocks sleeve generally will not use certain hedging techniques available to the Preferred and REIT sleeves to reduce stock market exposure, this portion of the Fund may be more susceptible to general market declines than the other sleeves.
 International investing involves special risks, such as currency fluctuations and economic and political instability.
-Securities of small and medium sized companies are usually more volatile and entail greater risks than securities of large companies.
+Stocks of small-cap and mid-cap companies are generally more volatile than and not as readily marketable as those of larger companies and may have fewer resources and a greater risk of business failure than do large companies.